This Web Page is Memory

 were the staples; lamb

 was seasonal and chicken a luxury for Christmas only.
-Cod, tripe, hearts and brains appeared
+Cod,

-occasionally.
-Meat was accompanied by
+tripe, hearts and brains appeared occasionally.
+Meat was accompanied by fresh vegetables

-mainly to fresh peas out of the garden in July, runner beans in August and
+peas out of the garden in July, runner beans in August and cabbage for the rest

-cabbage for the rest of the year, varied only by occasional carrots or
+of the year, varied only by occasional carrots or cauliflower.
+Tinned peas were available, but were not

-In an era of shortages, leftovers were recycled so that yesterday’s meat
+shortages, leftovers were recycled so that yesterday’s meat reappeared as

-might re-appear as bread-and-butter pudding.
+re-appear as bread-and-butter pudding.

 Cheese was rationed to two ounces (of non-descript Cheddar) per person